Sanibel 18

 The Sanibel 18 is an American trailerable sailboat, that was designed by Charles Ludwig, first built in 1982 and named for the Floridian town and island.

-The boat was built by a series of different builders under several different model names in the United States, but all are now out of production.
+The boat was built by a series of different builders under several different model names in the United States, and all are now out of production.

 Design

 The series are all small recreational keelboats, built predominantly of fiberglass, with wood trim.
 They have fractional sloop rigs, transom-hung rudders and retractable centerboards.
 They are normally fitted with a small 2 to 5 hp outboard motor for docking and maneuvering.

 The design has sleeping accommodation for three people, with a double "V"-berth in the bow and a straight settee in the main cabin.
 Cabin headroom is 54 in.